daltonvlm/virtual-snmp-agent/README.md

 # Stopping vsa on port 8888
 vsa-docker-manager -p 8888

-# Running vsa on any port available with file foo.mib located in the home directory
+# Running vsa on any port available with file foo.mib located in $HOME
 vsa-docker-manager -f foo.mib -d ~

 # Running vsa on any port available with file bar.mib located in $HOME/.vsa